How Smiles By Design Treats Occlusal Disease

 How Smiles By Design Will Treat Occlusal Disease

-Once diagnosed Dr. Axvig or Dr. Dwyer can prescribe treatment.
+Once diagnosed our doctors can prescribe treatment.
 Depending on your case it could involve simple orthodontic treatments, mild reshaping of the teeth, restorations of worn teeth or a combination of several treatments.
 The earlier we diagnose the less complex the treatment becomes.

 The key to preventing occlusal disease starts with a thorough examination and diagnosis.
 If you are suffering from any of the symptoms mentioned please let us know so we can take a closer look.
 Early intervention will help us to solve costly problems that can be avoided.